Particular/docs.particular.net/nservicebus/upgrades/asb-6to7.md

 ## Sanitization

-In version 6 sanitization was performed by default and the MD5 algorithm was used to truncate entity names.
-To maintain backward compatibility, `EndpointOrientedTopologySanitization` sanitization strategy should be registered with the transport as [per documentation](/nservicebus/azure-service-bus/sanitization.md#version-7-and-above).
+In version 6 and below sanitization was performed by default and the MD5 algorithm was used to truncate entity names.
+To maintain backward compatibility, [use `EndpointOrientedTopologySanitization` strategy](/nservicebus/azure-service-bus/sanitization.md#version-7-and-above).

 snippet: asb-endpointorientedtopology-sanitization

 In version 6.4.0 `NamingConventions` class was introduced to customize sanitization.
 The class is obsoleted.
-Instead, implement a custom sanitization strategy as per [documentation](/nservicebus/azure-service-bus/sanitization.md#version-7-and-above).
+Instead, implement a [custom sanitization strategy](/nservicebus/azure-service-bus/sanitization.md#version-7-and-above).